 If you know how to read code, you can find my

-Bass extension: this is the frequency at which the
+Bass extension: this is low frequency extension

-are here.
+as here.
 Lower

 Flatness: this is the variation in dB around the average SPL of